 The ACD agent 1601 displays on phone line 1 and the agent can log in and out of the ACD feature.

-Configuring Feature-Synchronized Automatic Call Distribution (ACD)
+Configuring Feature Synchronized Automatic Call Distribution

 As of SIP 3.1.2, you can use your SoundPoint IP phones in a call center agent/supervisor role on a supported call server.
-Feature-Synchronized ACD is distinct from and provides more advanced ACD functions than the Using Hoteling phone.
-This feature is available on Polycom SoundPoint IP 450, 550, 560, and 650 phones configured with the BroadSoft BroadWorks R17 platform and running UC Software 4.0.2 or later.